Data ScientistInterview Questions

-Question: What steps do you take to ensure that the regression model fits the data?
+Question: What steps do you take to ensure the regression model fits the data?

-Example: “There are several steps you can take to ensure that the regression model fits the data.
-The first is to employ the R-squared methodology.
+Example: “There are several steps you can take to ensure the regression model fits the data.
+The first is to employ R-squared methodology.
 This involves the relative measure of fit.
 The second is to use the F1 score to evaluate the null hypothesis.
-The final methodology is RMSE, which provides the absolute measure of fit.”
+The final methodology is RMSE which provides the absolute measure of fit.”

 Question: Can you describe what a decision tree is and how it is used?

 Explanation: This is another technical question.
 This question asks you to define a term and provide an example of how it is used in your profession.
-This is a typical structure of a technical question.
-Your answer should address the definition first, then provide an example of how you would use this item in your job.
+This is a typical structure of technical questions.
+Your answer should address the definition first and then provide an example of how you would use this item in your job.

 Example: “Decision trees are a graphical model used to illustrate the options available and choices made during a decision process.
 Like a tree, it begins with a base and expands.
 Each decision option is known as a node.
 When you reach the top of the tree, the last decision options are known as leaves.
 While a decision tree is intuitive and easy to build, it lacks accuracy.”

 Explanation: The interviewer is asking a follow-up question to the previous one.
-During an interview, you should anticipate follow-up questions during an interview.
+During an interview, you should anticipate follow-up questions.
 By keeping your answers short and to the point, you enable the interviewer to ask follow-up questions or move on to another topic.

 Example: “No, just the opposite.
 The larger the decision tree, the more accurate it is.
 Small decision trees lead to problems with fit because the options are few.
-Ideally, your model would look more like a forest than a tree, with lots of options and a clear path navigating through the forest.”
+Ideally, your model would look more like a forest than a tree with many options and a clear path navigating through the forest.”

 Question: Why do you think mean square error is a bad measure of model performance?

-Explanation: Yet another technical question.
+Explanation: This is yet another technical question.
 When you answer a technical question, you should anticipate a follow-up question.
-Follow-up questions indicate that the interviewer is interested in the topic they are asking you about.
-This signals you that the topic is important to them and that you may want to spend more time on your answers to these questions.
+Follow-up questions indicate the interviewer is interested in the topic they are asking you about.
+This signals the topic is important to them and that you may want to spend more time on your answers to these questions.